Acts Chapter Twenty Eight

 We all have pictured pagan natives as being blood-thirsty but, here, we see the favor of God at work once again.
 The natives welcomed Paul and his companions and made a fire for them.
 These natives (who had never even heard of Jesus Christ) welcomed 276 people to their home.

-Paul gathered a pile of brushwood and, as he put it on the fire, a viper, driven out by the heat, fastened itself on his hand.
+Sha'ul had gathered a bundle of sticks and was adding them to the fire, when a poisonous snake, driven out by the heat, fastened itself to his hand.

 This one little verse tells us so much about the heart of the apostle Paul.
 This great apostle was humble enough to get his hands dirty by picking up firewood.
 There was more than enough people to pick up the wood but Paul did not kick back like a big shot.
 Instead, he took on the role of the servant just as Jesus had done.
 There are many people today that are using titles (even the title of apostle) as an excuse for them kicking back and being served by those under them but that is not the pattern that we saw demonstrated in Jesus or, here, in Paul.
 This verse has also been wrongly used by many to promote the religious practice of snake handling but that is not what happened here.
 Many, today, want to knowingly pick up a serpent as a demonstration of their faith and use this verse to say that Paul was doing the same.
 These people are yielding to the temptation of pride.
 This is the same sort of temptation that Satan used against Jesus as he tried to get Him to throw Himself from the highest point of the temple (see Luke 4:9).
 Jesus' answer was that we are not to put God to the test.
 In the same way, we see that Paul did not intentionally pick up the snake as it was hidden in the pile of sticks and only came out when it was close to the fire.
 The simple fact of the matter is that Jesus told the eleven apostles that were left after his resurrection that this was going to happen (see Mark 16:18).
 He did this to reassure them that, no matter what, He was in control and they did not need to fear death and the things of this world.

-When the islanders saw the snake hanging from his hand, they said to each other, 'This man must be a murderer; for though he escaped from the sea, Justice has not allowed him to live.'
+The islanders saw the creature hanging from Sha'ul's hand and said to one another, "This man must be a murderer.
+Even though he escaped the sea, justice has not allowed him to live."

 When the native people saw Paul get bit by this poisonous snake, they immediately thought that it was a god at work bringing justice to him for wrongdoing.
 That is what happens even today as many people (even Christians) seem to think that God is just waiting to send punishment on the people every time they do something wrong.
 That is not the case for Christians as God does not condemn His children.
 Once we are saved by the grace of God, it brings freedom.
 This freedom also allows us to make mistakes without the fear that God is waiting to send a plague upon us.

-But Paul shook the snake off into the fire and suffered no ill effects.
-The people expected him to swell up or suddenly fall dead, but after waiting a long time and seeing nothing unusual happen to him, they changed their minds and said he was a god.
+But he shook the snake off into the fire and suffered no harm.
+They waited, expecting him to swell up or suddenly fall down dead; but after waiting a long time and seeing that nothing amiss was happening to him, they reversed their opinion and said he was a god.

 When Paul was not killed, they changed their minds and tried to say he was a god.
 We see how quickly people change their opinions and how, if we chase after their approval, we will always be disappointed.
 What we actually see in this passage is the fact that God's people are not subject to death until He is finished with them here on the earth.
 Another example of this is found in the two witnesses described in Revelation 11.
 Paul was on a mission from God and no snake had the power to interfere with God's plan for him.